 Want to learn how tow write a triad of books that keeps readers with you to the end?
 Here are 5 key steps for how to write a book trilogy:

 Step 2: Plan a thread that builds through all three books.

 Step 3: Treat the middle book as a rickety bridge to the finale.

 Step 5: Choose three titles that resonate together strongly.

 Let’s examine each step closer:

 The number three crops up everywhere in storytelling: Three wise men; three little pigs; three blind mice; the Father, the Son and the Holy Ghost.
 The ‘Rule of Three’ as this structural device is known serves multiple purposes.
 As Joe Bunting reminds, remembering the course of events is crucial to reading a story, and repetition in threes helps stories to stick in our minds.
-As Bunting says,
+Bunting says:

 ‘The first two times build tension and the third releases the tension, either through resolution or a twist.’